mgomezm-zz/Predicting-Parkinsons/README.md

 Using machine learning and various techniques for data analysis found a cheap, non-invasive method to classify Parkinson's.
 In fact this model outperforms using DaTSCAN.
 Based on this outcome created a web app for early detection of Parkinson's.

 #### generate_simpe_model.py
-The Motor assessment has thirteen questions.
-To attract users, the model has been simplified to three questions.
-Using variable importance selected the most import features.
+The Motor assessment has 13 questions.
+In order to attract more users, the model has been simplified to use only 3 questions.
+Using variable importance, selected the most import features.

 Below is the CLI interface to this model generator.
 You can check model performance, plot ROC curves, run multi-class classification, and save your model.
 After trying out out different machine learning models found out that Random Forest had a higher ROC than Logistic, but no significant improvements over Extremely Randomized Trees or Gradient Tree Boosting.

 ####Usage